-Since September 2020, the EU-Japan Centre for Industrial Cooperation coordinates the organization of a series of events and activities aiming at strengthening the cooperation between Europe and Japan for climate action, covering topics such as the links between trade, industry and climate, the acceleration of renewable energy deployment and the role of local governments in low-carbon transition.
+From September 2020 to October 2021, the EU-Japan Centre for Industrial Cooperation coordinated the organization of a series of events and activities aiming at strengthening the cooperation between Europe and Japan for climate action, covering topics such as the links between trade, industry and climate, the acceleration of renewable energy deployment and the role of local governments in low-carbon transition.

 The European Union aims at becoming the first climate-neutral continent by 2050

 The European Union is fighting climate change through ambitious policies at home and close cooperation with international partners.
 By 2050, Europe aims to become the world’s first climate-neutral continent.
 To do so, an ambitious target of -55% CO2 emission by 2030 in comparison with 1990 has been adopted in December 2020.
 Climate action is at the heart of the European Green Deal – an ambitious package of measures ranging from ambitiously cutting greenhouse gas emissions, to investing in cutting-edge research and innovation, to preserving Europe’s natural environment.

 - More information about EU climate action and the European Green Deal (European Commission)

 If other countries follow the European lead, the world will be able to keep warming below 1.5 degrees.
 As the 3rd economy worldwide and a leader in the Asia-Pacific region, Japan is a strategic partner for the EU in the fight against climate change.
 The announcement in October 2020 of the new Japanese ambition to reach carbon neutrality by 2050 offers new perspectives for cooperation between Europe and Japan.

 European and Japanese stakeholders: already working together for climate